-- iii.
-Of all the types of misbehaviour bullying is that which gives greatest concern to students.
-All members of the school students, teaching and support staff will be encouraged: - Never to accept or ignore any form of bullying which they have noticed; - Always to speak out and see that proper action is taken; - It is the duty of all staff to listen and to act whenever an alleged case of bullying is brought to their notice.
+- vi.
+Bullying goes against the principles of the school and our Mission Statement.
+We regularly review our approach to bullying and make use of high-quality resources developed by partners such as the Anti-Bullying Alliance. - vii.
+Of all the types of misbehaviour, bullying is that which gives greatest concern to students.
+All members of the school students, teaching and support staff will be encouraged: - Never to accept or ignore any form of bullying which they have noticed; - Always to speak out and see that proper action is taken; - To listen and to act whenever an alleged case of bullying is brought to their notice. - viii.
+Staff report bullying issues via the My Concern safeguarding system. - ix.
+Students, Parents and Carers are able to speak to any member of staff, or they can report concerns via the online Sharp System which can be accessed via the school's website. - 9.
+Our safeguarding policy informs our approaches to certain behaviours that may compromise the safety and wellbeing of students, such as child on child abuse.
+Sanctions will reflect the seriousness of such behaviours.

-9. Malicious or Unsubstantiated Allegations, and deliberate misrepresentation
+10. Malicious or Unsubstantiated Allegations, and deliberate misrepresentation

-- i.
+- a.
 Where a student has made an allegation against a member of the school community that is determined to be unfounded or malicious, sanctions may be used up to and including permanent exclusion, and prosecution.
 This is in line with current government recommendations.
 The decision on how to proceed should be dealt with sensitively and according to circumstances.
-In order not to deter genuine allegations from being made by students, the student found to have made a malicious accusation should be offered confidentiality and may (according to the circumstances): - receive counselling to help identify the reasons why they made the allegation - be referred to their Director of Learning or another Senior member of staff - be referred to Social Care (as stated in paragraph 193 of DFE Keeping Children Safe in Education) - face serious consequences including internal and external exclusion (amount of staff time spent on investigation may be taken into account when considering severity of consequence, including permanent exclusion) - face criminal proceedings - ii.
+In order not to deter genuine allegations from being made by students, the student found to have made a malicious accusation should be offered confidentiality and may (according to the circumstances): - i. receive counselling to help identify the reasons why they made the allegation - ii. be referred to members of the Pastoral Team - iii. be referred to Social Care (as stated in paragraph 193 of DFE Keeping Children Safe in Education) - iv. face appropriate sanctions including inclusion or suspension (amount of staff time spent on investigation may be taken into account when considering severity of consequence) - v. face criminal proceedings - b.
 Where a student deliberately misrepresents a situation, either in school, or to parents, in the view of the school, a further sanction will be imposed to reflect time wasted for staff investigating, or fielding unnecessary or unwarranted complaints.